-If you create a repository from scratch, as opposed to copying the data and keys from an old server, it is in fact better to change the DNS name of the server because that causes the GOC server to reinitialize the .cvmfswhitelist.
+If you create a repository from scratch, as opposed to copying the data and keys from an old server, it is in fact better to change the DNS name of the server because that causes the OSG Operations server to reinitialize the .cvmfswhitelist.

 If you create a replacement repository on a new machine from scratch, follow the normal instructions on this page above, but with the following differences in the Hosting a Repository on OASIS section:

-- In step 2, instead of asking in the GOC ticket to create a new repository, give the new URL and ask them to change the repository registration to that URL.
+- In step 2, instead of asking in the support ticket to create a new repository, give the new URL and ask them to change the repository registration to that URL.

 When you do the publish in step 5, add a

 -n NNNNoption where

 NNNNis a revision number greater than the number on the existing repository.
 That number can be found by this command on a client machine:

 Skip step 6; there is no need to tell OSG Operations when you are finished.

 - After enough time has elapsed for the publish to propagate to clients, typically around 15 minutes, verify that the new chosen revision has reached a client.